osu-cascades/batabase/README.md

 end
 ```

+## Continuous Integration (CI)

+For this project we are using TravisCI for our our CI and deployments.
+All PRs and pushes are run against the Rspec tests to document which pushes and/or PR changes resulted in the test suite failing.
+PRs indicate whether or not the current build for the PR is passing the test suite.

+Some branches when pushed deploy directly to heroku once the test suite builds and passes on TravisCI.

+These branches and their herokue deployment are:

+- staging -> batabase-staging
+- master -> batabase

 Notice the fields and header constants.
 These values are declared inside the controller.
 Then the results can be passed into our table component to be rendered in the index view.